-Rajasthan is renowned for its historical forts (Jaipur, Jodhpur, Jaisalmer, Bundi, Bikaner), magnificent palaces (Jaipur, Udaipur), intricately carved Jain and Hindu temples (Ranakpur, Jaisalmer), decorated havelis (traditional ornately decorated residences), desert dunes, gardens, lakes (Ajmer, Pushkar, Udaipur), vibrant culture, National Parks and Tiger Reserves (Ranthambore National Park, Sariska Tiger Reserve).
+Rajasthan is renowned for its historical forts (Jaipur, Jodhpur, Jaisalmer, Bundi, Bikaner), palaces (Jaipur, Udaipur), intricately carved Jain and Hindu temples (Ranakpur, Jaisalmer), havelis (traditional ornately decorated residences), the Thar Desert, National Parks and Tiger Reserves (Ranthambore National Park, Sariska Tiger Reserve).

 The region celebrates many festivals.
-It is internationally known for Rajasthan's desert festival held once a year during winter with fairs, snake charmers, puppeteers, acrobats and folk performers, dressed in brilliantly hued costumes.
+It is internationally known for Rajasthan's desert festival held once a year during winter with fairs, snake charmers, puppeteers, acrobats and folk performers, dressed in brilliantly hued costumes (February).
 Other popular festivals in the state include: Elephant Festival (March); Gangaur – a religious state wide festival honouring Shiva and Parvati’s love (March/April); Mewar Festival – a religious festival similar to Gangaur celebrated in Udaipur (March/April); Teej - a festival celebrating Shiva and Parvati’s marriage (August); Dussehra Mela – a festival celebrating Rama’s victory over demon king Ravana (October); Marwar Festival – dance and music festival (October); Pushkar Camel Fair (October/November).

 Rajasthan state experiences hot and dry climate.
 The average temperature in summers (April to June) is around 32° C (89.6° F) to 45° C (113° F) and in winters (December to March) 10° C (50° F) to 27° C (80.6° F).
 The monsoon season is from July to September.
 From October to November is the post monsoon season with the average temperature ranging from 18° C (64.4° F) to 38° C (100.4° F).